raas-dev/configent/README.md

 The binary is assumed named according to the first package and the rest of the arguments are passed to the binary.
-If name is different from the package name, install and use meta-package shell e.g. `nixery shell/google-cloud-sdk gcloud`.
+If name is different from the package name, put meta-package "shell" first e.g. `nixery shell/google-cloud-sdk gcloud`.

 ⚠️: Alias `n` mounts the current directory as writable inside the container, where as `nixery` mounts the current directory as read-only.